pulakk/blog/remote-camera/index.md

 and create a tunnel.
 You would then be able to connect to the router remotely as long as you can access the hosted server remotely.

-This brings us to the another problem.
+This brings us to another problem.
 Not all routers have VPN client support.
 So you can either carefully choose a router which provides that, or flash a router with an alternative firmware like [OpenWRT](https://openwrt.org/) or [DDWRT](https://dd-wrt.com/support/router-database/).
 The open source alternatives